 The Atlantis Mega-Resort

-Only 10% of Paradise Island is owned by the government.
-The group that owns Atlantis owns 40% and the rest is privately owned.
+When we visited, we learned that only 10% of Paradise Island is owned by the government.
+The group that owned Atlantis owned 40% and the rest is privately owned.
+Recently, the whole Atlantis Resort property was acquired by Marriott, and added to its Autograph Collection.
+As loyal Marriott Rewards devotees, we were excited to learn this.
+We’d love to visit again and see what kinds of changes and upgrades are in store.
 The Atlantis “campus” consists of 5 or so separate hotel buildings, numerous restaurants, the shopping and eating area at the Marketplace, docks for mega-yachts, pools, lagoon marine habitats, aquarium exhibits, a casino, kids clubs and more.

 The Aquaventure water park/pool area with numerous steep slides and not-so-lazy river for tubing was more fun than we expected.
 I screamed my way down the “Surge” on a double tube with Donny behind me, but let him enjoy the “Leap of Faith” on his own.
 That one is almost vertical, and passes you through a pool of sharks before dumping you out the other side.
 We were capsized several times on the tubing river, but the two afternoons we spent on the resort side of the property were admittedly enjoyable.
 On the downside, beers go for $6.75 and don’t even think about having a mixed drink or a bite to eat.
 We’re not afraid to spend on food, but the rates on Paradise Island (not just Atlantis) were tough to swallow.
 We resorted to filling our biggest water bottle with, ahem, whatever we wanted to drink for the afternoon, and used water fountains for other hydration.
 No eating allowed until we got back to our unit at Harborside.